Steph-en/Steph-en/README.md

 - 👋 Hi, I’m @Steph-en
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning react, angular, tailwind css and material ui
+- 🌱 I’m currently learning angular, tailwind css and material ui
 - 💞️ I’m looking to collaborate on projects as a junior frontend dev
 - 📫 How to reach me appahstephen9@gmail.com